C Spire

-C Spire Wireless operates more than 1,200 cell sites with 9,000 route miles of buried fiber optic cable.
 C Spire owns and has access to low, mid and high-band wireless spectrum in its primary service areas.
-The unit offers 4G LTE mobile services and is investing for 5G, the next generation of cellular service.
-C Spire has customers in Mississippi, the Memphis Metropolitan Area, the Florida Panhandle, and parts of Alabama including Mobile.
-C Spire sells plans and devices for prepaid and postpaid customers and was the first wireless carrier to offer free incoming calls to those customers.
+The division offers 5G and 4G LTE mobile services and has been offering wireless services since 1988.
+C Spire provides service in Mississippi, the Memphis Metropolitan Area, and parts of Alabama including Mobile and Baldwin County.
+C Spire sells devices as well as prepaid and postpaid plans.

-C Spire Home Fiber, which launched one of the nation's first Gigabit speed Fiber to the Home efforts in 2013, provides 1,000 Megabits per second residential fiber internet access for thousands of consumers in Mississippi and Alabama.
+C Spire Home Fiber, began Gigabit speed Fiber to the Home efforts in 2013, providing gigabit and multi-gigabit residential fiber internet access for consumers in Mississippi, Alabama and Tennessee.
+C Spire operates over 20,000 route miles of buried fiber optic cable.

-C Spire Business offers VoIP business phone systems, cloud services, network solutions, as well as IT hardware and software platforms for businesses.
+C Spire Business offers fiber-backed broadband, telephony and IT services.

-C Spire is owned by the holding company Telapex, Inc., which also owns Telepak Networks, Inc., and several smaller Mississippi telecoms.
+C Spire is owned by the holding company Telapex, Inc., which also owns Telepak Networks, Inc., and several smaller Mississippi and Alabama telecoms.